 Preparing For Your Surgery

-Our staff with do a preoperative will fit your garment and give you specific instructions on how to prepare for surgery, including guidelines on eating, drinking, and taking certain medications.
+Our staff will do a preoperative to fit your garment and give you specific instructions on how to prepare for surgery, including guidelines on eating, drinking, and taking certain medications.

 Smokers should plan to stop smoking for a minimum of two weeks before surgery and during recovery.